-\begin{rem} In the case of directed acyclic graphs and chain graphs, some graphs may induce the same conditional independence model, and we have to consider the uniqueness of standard imsets for these graphs (cf. \reflem{dagim}).
-However, in the case of undirected graphs, two graphs cannot have the same conditional independence model.
-Thus it is not necessary to consider the uniqueness. \end{rem}
+\upqed \end{pf} \begin{rem} In the case of directed acyclic graphs and chain graphs, some graphs may induce the same conditional independence model, and we have to consider the uniqueness of standard imsets for these graphs (cf. Lemma~\ref{lem:dagim}).
+However, in the case of undirected graphs, two different graphs cannot have the same conditional independence model.
+Thus, it is not necessary to consider the uniqueness question. \end{rem}